🇳🇴

 ⚠️ Restrictions

-• Must live together with reference person
+• Must actually live together in Norway

-• Reference person must maintain income requirements
+• Reference person must maintain income at each renewal

 💡 Tips